-- The Château de Valmer grounds in Chançay
+- The gardens of the Château de Valmer in Chançay

 - The Château de Jallanges in Vernou-sur-Brenne

 - In Rochecorbon, you can board the Rabouilleuse for a wonderful hour-long trip along the River Loire

 - The city of Tours: Saint-Gatien Cathedral, the CCCOD – and the magnificent Place Plumereau

 - Sainte-Catherine-de-Fierbois Church, where Joan of Arc found her sword

 - Les Passerelles in Sainte-Maure-de-Touraine (with a chance to taste the famous goat cheese)